h1T3k/xfce-standalone/README.md

 	manual partitioning.

 While gdisk is great, the installer's built in partition editor does a great job on it's own.
-* Select the free size and make a new one of a higher size, like 570 MB.
+* Select the free size and make a new one of a higher size, like 570 MB and use that partition for EFI.
-Select the free size and create a new partition of 2 MB making sure to specify this as a reserved space for the bios grub bootloadder.
-* Again, select free size, this time allocating at least 5G (6.9 GB in my case) and selecting ext4 as the filetype with /boot as the mount point and noatime as the option. create a new partition aligned to the end of the drive, at least double the size of the boot partition and select do not use.
+* Again, select free size, this time allocating at least 5G (6.9 GB in my case) and selecting ext4 as the filetype with /boot as the mount point and noatime as the option.
-* Take note of that info and plan the largest partition out so that there is still a decent size left over (18GB+) for a backup location for your boot partition when we arrive there later during the installation.
-* Now select the remaining free space and allocate at least 16.9 GB swap however select 'physical volume for encryption'.
+* For your next partition, allocate at least 16.9 GB for swap space however select 'physical volume for encryption'.
-* Select the remaining free space and allocate all but 16.9 GB so that we have a sizable portion alloted for a root partition and select 'physical volume for encryption'.
+* Select the remaining free space and allocate the remainder for a root partition and select 'physical volume for encryption'.
 * At the top of the menu, select 'configure encrypted volumes'.
 * Select 'create encrypted volume'
 * Select the volumes you wish to encrypt, typically labeled with 'crypt'
 * Select 'Finish', answer yes when it prompts you to write changes to the disk and fill out the password fields.
-* There should now be two drives visible at the top of the partition editor display, one which is for root, select that and:
+* There should now be two drives visible at the top of the partition editor display, one which is for swap and the other for root, select that and:
-* Select btrfs, '/' as the mount point, noatime as the option, format and finish.
+* Select 'use as', then choose 'seap' from the selections.
-* Select the second drive and choose 'use as swap space', format and finish.
+* Select the second drive and choose 'btrfs', select 'options' and choose 'noatime' format and finish.
 * Lastly, choose 'finish partitioning and write changes to disk', then continue.

 Now choose: